vogali/bb-reviews/README.md

-# bb-reviews-starter
+# bb-reviews
-Bulletin Board Reviews Starter Project
+Bulletin Board Reviews Sample Implementation

 ## Support
 This project is provided "as-is": there is no guarantee that raised issues will be answered or addressed in future releases.